aptosis/xcoin/README.md

 # XCoin by Aptos.is

-Exposes helpers for interacting with [AptosFramework::Coin].
+xcoin is a series of eXtensions to [AptosFramework::Coin].

-- `transfer_test_coin` creates an account if it doesn't exist before transferring `TestCoin`.
+- `xcoin::transfer_test_coin` creates an account if it doesn't exist before transferring `TestCoin`.

 ## Installation